 Oral appliance therapy involves wearing a removable oral appliance in your mouth.
 Your appliance fits the similar to how a sports mouth guard or an orthodontic retainer would, and is custom-designed for your mouth in order to provide you with a solution that is both comfortable and effective.

 There are two main types of oral appliances used to treat sleep apnea.
 The first is known as a mandibular repositioning device.
 This type of appliance works to hold your lower jaw forward and slightly down, keeping your airways open while you sleep.
 The second type of oral appliance is known as a tongue retaining device, and works to keep your tongue in place, preventing it from rolling back in your mouth and blocking your airways.
 Both types of appliances allow you to breathe easily and continuously throughout the night.

 There are several benefits to using an oral appliance to treat sleep apnea.
 For one thing, oral appliances are much less invasive.
 They are small, compact and discreet.
 Another benefit is that no additional equipment is required.
 For example, a CPAP device requires a mask as well as an outlet so that you can plug it in.
 With an oral appliance, you can simply slip your appliance into your mouth to begin benefiting from your treatment.

-We invite you to call the office of Andrew Cohen, DMD and Associates today at 215-572-7566 to schedule your consultation with one of our dentist and find out if oral appliance therapy in Jenkintown, Pennsylvania, is right for you.
+We invite you to call the office of Andrew Cohen, DMD and Associates today at 215-572-7566 to schedule your consultation with our dentist and find out if oral appliance therapy in Jenkintown, Pennsylvania, is right for you.